Getting StartedDockerGitHub Container Registry

 Conclusion

-With Flightcontrol serving as your continuous delivery (CD) platfom, you can deploy your Docker images from GitHub Container Registry to AWS ECS Fargate.
+With Flightcontrol serving as your continuous delivery (CD) platfom, you can deploy your Docker images from GitHub Container Registry to AWS ECS.

 Use the build pipeline you already created to build, test and push your Docker images to the GitHub Container Registry, and then trigger a Flightcontrol deployment with an API call.